 - they try to reply to an auto-reply message sent from an email address of a non-existent / non-mail-enabled mailbox (you configured such an email address in the From field of your auto-reply message when setting up an autoresponder rule, as described here).

 The most common reason for this is when you configure an autoresponder rule to send auto replies from a non-existent email address.
-It is also possible that your Sender Policy Framework (SPF) TXT records are not configured correctly and that is why Exchange Online Protection (EOP) treats your emails as spam or junk.
+It is also possible that your Sender Policy Framework (SPF) TXT record is not configured correctly and that is why Exchange Online Protection (EOP) treats your emails as spam or junk.
 Learn more about problems related to SPF

 Yes.
-You can select users / email addresses who will send automatic replies on the Reply from tab when configuring an autoresponder rule.
+You can select users / email addresses who will send automatic replies in the Reply from step when configuring an autoresponder rule.
 Learn more

 Yes.
 You can configure Limiter to send only a specific number of auto-reply messages to the same recipient (email address) over a specific period of time (e.g. once per day).
 Limiter works per autoresponder rule.